microsoftgraph/msgraph-sdk-powershell/src/Identity.Partner/v1.0/docs/Update-MgTenantRelationshipDelegatedAdminRelationship.md

 ### -DisplayName
 The display name of the relationship used for ease of identification.
-Must be unique across all delegated admin relationships of the partner.
-This is set by the partner only when the relationship is in the created status and cannot be changed by the customer.
+Must be unique across all delegated admin relationships of the partner and is set by the partner only when the relationship is in the created status and can't be changed by the customer.

 ```yaml
 Type: System.String